-This article provides extra context for using the out-of-the-box Follow-Up Tasks Report, only available on accounts with Follow-Up Tasks activated.
+This article provides extra context for using the out-of-the-box Follow-Up Tasks Report, only available on accounts with Follow-Up Tasks enabled.

 The Follow-Up Tasks Report shows statistics for completed Follow-Ups.